Buying Property in Marrakech as a Foreigner: Complete 2026 Guide

 Financing Options for Foreigners

-While many foreign buyers purchase property with cash, financing options have expanded in recent years.
+While many foreign buyers purchase property with cash, financing options have expanded.
 Some Moroccan banks offer mortgages to foreigners, typically requiring a 30-50% down payment.
 International banks with Moroccan operations may also provide financing options.
-Interest rates in 2026 generally range from 4-6% for foreign buyers with strong financial profiles.
+Interest rates generally range from 4-6% for foreign buyers with strong financial profiles.

 For current financial regulations and banking information, refer to Bank Al-Maghrib, Morocco’s central bank, which provides authoritative financial information.